OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/DynamicProgramming.rst

 The approach that we will use can also improve any algorithm that spends most of its time recomputing common subproblems.

-The following slideshow explains the redundancy problem.
+The following slideshow details the redundancy problem.

 .. inlineav:: FibTreeCON ss
    :links:   /AV/SeniorAlgAnal/FibTreeCON.css